mohflo/cs108-project-network-fuzzing/README.md

 It will then run a series of tests, restarting game client and game server for each test.
 All communication and events are logged.

-**NOTE**: The tool currently does not work on Windows.
-For further information, please check the FAQ below.

 ### Configuration
 The tool can be configured with a JSON config file of the following form: